AzuraNishio/Lazuli_lib/docs/index.md

 Welcome to the Lazuli Library documentation.

-This page will guide you through installing the library via **JitPack** so you can use it in your Gradle project.
+This page will guide you through installing the library via **JitPack** so you can use it in your mod.

+LazuliLib is currently compatible with fabric mods on 1.20 or above.

 ## Using JitPack